VanishingTacos/go-alias-rust/README.md

 # /note

 - if you paste a json or dict it will auto format
-- has a basic save button just historically
+- has a basic save button just historically store whatever notes you want
+- previews a note below and when clicked it loads it into the text section
+- delete button next to the note

+# /calc or /calculator WIP

+- top bar asking for basic, scientific, gragh
+- calculator buttons are below the input output line of what is being input.
+- below is a history of what has been inputted.
+- graghing calculator mimics wolphramalpha

+# /paint